RedLectroid/OverThruster/README.md

 @loneferret for the testing and the feedback and most importantly the encouragement when I first started playing with this idea

-@mycurial for helping me get in the security industry
+@mycurial for helping me get in the security industry and ...alot more